Train journeys. Photo: KnowInsiders

 Photo: Lonely Planet

 In northern Europe, the Bergen Railway from Oslo to Bergen is one of the highest railways.
-While traveling through this train you will experience Norway’s most beautiful landscapes.
+The most breathtaking scenery in Norway can be seen from this train.

 4. Derry-Coleraine railway, Northern Ireland